Playboi Carti (mixtape): Critical reception

-On review aggregator website Metacritic, Playboi Carti holds a score of 69 out of 100, based on reviews from five critics, which indicates "generally favorable reviews".
 Jon Caramanica of The New York Times called the mixtape "erratic, sometimes transfixingly so", writing that it "takes hip-hop's ad-lib era to its logical extreme — everything sounds like an ad-lib, even the main lyrics".
 He described tracks such as "Lookin" and "No. 9" as examples of Carti's fragmented, free-form delivery, which inverts traditional rap structure in favor of mood and texture.
 Pitchfork's Briana Younger shared a similar view, describing that Playboi Carti "feels like a break from life, the soundtrack to a mindless good time".
-She praised Carti for knowing when "to let the instrumental ride" and when to take command of a song, awarding the single "Magnolia" the publication's "Best New Track" distinction.
+Matthew Ramirez, also from Pitchfork, praised Carti for knowing when "to let the instrumental ride" and when to take command of a song, awarding the single "Magnolia" the publication's "Best New Track" distinction.

 Writing for XXL, the reviewer described Playboi Carti as "a short, sweet and rather savage formal introduction" that succeeds largely through its "sonically pleasing, hypebeast swag rap".
 The review credited the production team—particularly Pi'erre Bourne—as "the audible MVP", highlighting how Carti's minimalist cadence turns sparse writing into a stylistic advantage.
 The magazine considered songs like "Magnolia" and "Dothatshit!" among the project's standouts, commending Carti's ability to make repetition sound engaging and to deliver "good vibes, an escape from reality and flexing".
 Brian Duricy of PopMatters was more mixed, describing the mixtape as "the sonic equivalent of the stereotypical laissez-faire worker who breezes through presentations on sheer personality alone".
 He viewed the project as an exercise in "aspiration minimalism", fun but lightweight compared with more introspective rap releases of the same period.

 In a lukewarm review, Narshima Chintaluri of HipHopDX wrote that the tape often plays "like a glorified beat tape with ad-libs", arguing that Carti would need to "further develop his songwriting in order to maintain this allure alongside his more successful contemporaries".
 Even so, the review praised Pi'erre Bourne's production for giving the project a distinctive sonic identity and credited Carti's "knack for catchy songwriting" despite its simplicity.